Architecture Overview

 • Anomaly Detection and future AI/ML developments.
 Anomaly detection is a technique that uses machine learning to identify unusual patterns that do not conform to expected behavior.
 SL1 does this by collecting data for a particular metric over a period of time, learning the patterns of that particular device metric, and then choosing the best possible algorithm to analyze that data.
 Anomalies are detected when the actual collected data value falls outside the boundaries of the expected value range.

-SL1 Extended Architecture includes the following additional SL1 nodes or appliances:
+SL1 Extended Architecture includes the following additional SL1 functions:

+SL1 Extended includes a Compute Cluster that includes a minimum of three Compute Nodes.
 Compute nodes are the SL1 appliances that transport, process, and consume the data from Data Collectors and the SL1 Agent.
 SL1 uses Docker and Kubernetes to deploy and manage these services.
-T
+The compute node sends configuration data to the Database Server and performance date to the Storage Node cluster.

 Storage